Cleveland Clinic logo

 Renal Cortex

-Each of your two kidneys has a renal cortex (outer layer where filtering begins), a renal medulla (inner layer), and each kidney is attached to a ureter.
+Each of your two kidneys has a renal cortex (outer layer where filtering begins) and a renal medulla (inner layer), and each kidney is attached to a ureter

-The cortex is the outside layer or covering of many body organs, so the renal cortex is the outer layer of the kidney.
-The renal cortex is also known as the kidney cortex.
-The cortex surrounds the inside of the organ, which is called the medulla.
-The renal cortex itself is covered by the renal capsule, which is a layer of tougher protective tissue.
+The renal cortex (or kidney cortex) is the outer layer of the kidney.
+The cortex surrounds the inside of the organ, the medulla.
+The renal cortex has a covering, the renal capsule, which is a layer of tougher protective tissue.

 Advertisement